Immigration Law Concentration

 A variety of course options allows students to tailor their studies to specific interests and career goals.
 (Click on the Immigration Law Pathway to explore options.)
-Real-law work experience is integrated into both law school specializations through select clinical, fellowship, internship, and project opportunities, among other options.
+Real-law work experience is integrated through select clinical, fellowship, internship, and project opportunities, among other options.
 Students also have access to study abroad opportunities, related activities and events, specialized job listings, and faculty advisors with deep expertise.
 Successful completion of concentration requirements is recognized on students’ law school transcripts.

 Vanessa R. Woodman de Lazo ’14 came to New England Law intent on studying immigration law and after graduation was selected for a two-year position with the U.S. Department of Justice’s Attorney General’s Honors Program, the most prestigious federal entry-level attorney hiring program of its kind.
 She will clerk in the San Diego Immigration Court.

 "It is an extremely coveted job, and my immigration work at New England Law has really helped me in my career development," she says.

 "I took two clinics, and those experiences really helped me gain the confidence I was looking for.
 I interned with a business immigration law firm for one and with the Boston Immigration Court for the other.
 I developed a good network that way.

 "This is a field where you can work with people from other cultures while learning about our nation’s immigration system by helping judges within the Department of Justice."